 Traditional Hertzoggie Tarts

-This is a blast from the past for me.
-In fact, I can’t remember the last time I enjoyed one of these Traditional Hertzoggie Tarts.
-However, I had a real hankering this morning and just knew I had to post a recipe for all the Saffa’s that are in the same boat.
-These coconutty treats are a hit at ANY party, a family tea or when you’re in the mood for something moreish.
-I’m definitely stocking up for the winter months… who’s with me?
+Take a trip down memory lane with this blast from the past.
+In fact, you can’t recall the last time you indulged in one of these Traditional Hertzoggie Tarts.
+Yet, this morning, a real hankering hit, and you just knew you had to share the recipe for all the Saffas finding themselves in the same boat.
+These coconutty delights are a guaranteed hit at ANY party, a cozy family tea, or whenever you’re in the mood for something irresistibly moreish.
+You’re definitely stocking up for the winter months—anyone else with you on this delicious journey?

 Ingredients for our Traditional Hertzoggie Tarts:

 For the pastry:

 50g caster sugar

 3 extra large egg yolks

 For the filling:

 To make the pastry, place the flour and sugar into a food processor and use the pulse setting to mix well.
 Next, add your cold butter cubes to in and pulse again – this will ensure the butter cuts into the flour mixture.
 Once beaten, add the egg yolks in and pulse again – the batter should form into a ball.
 Once it’s the correct consistency, remove and place onto a floured surface.
 Cover in cling film and refrigerate for an hour or more.